 We will identify practices for operationalizing PCC in SUD and MHD treatment and create an actionable list of practices.
 An advisory board consisting of health care providers, persons in recovery, treatment program administrators, and SFBHN representatives will provide feedback throughout the process.

-We will create an actionable list of practices for operationalizing person-centered care in substance use disorder (SUD) and mental health disorder (MHD) treatment.
-This process will consist of three steps: qualitative interviews, quantitative surveys, and a final report of actionable practices for operationalizing person-centered care.
+We will identify practices for operationalizing person-centered care and the relative frequency of these practices in behavioral health facilities in South Florida.
+This process will consist of three steps: qualitative interviews with clients and staff, a survey with clients, and a survey with staff.
 We will obtain IRB approval from the University of Central Florida for all stages of the project.
 In an effort to respect confidentiality, the names of individuals or treatment programs associated with the study will NOT be reported in any resulting publications or reports.

 Participate in Research